sablemadison/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+A JavaScript library that can be used to create user interfaces.
+Creating components can require a writing a lot of repetitive lines of code to manipulate the DOM.
+React is more automated and it uses a virtual DOM.
+So it requires less lines of code to accomplish building the same components.

 - [ ] What does it mean to _think_ in react?

+It means instead of thinking in terms of imperative programming instead of declarative.
+React contains unique syntax and you have to learn to think in terms of React logic which is less intuitive and more bare-bones then Vanilla JS.

 - [ ] Describe state.

+State refers to data and the current representation of it.

 - [ ] Describe props.

+Props are the way you pass around data as attributes in your functions.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are anything that effects something outside of its own scope.

 ## Project Set Up